ABCpy: A High-Performance Computing Perspective to Approximate Bayesian Computation: ABC

-Additionally, to perform the PMCABC or PMC sampling schemes, we need to specify a perturbation kernel as provided in Algorithms~\ref{alg:PMCABC} \& \ref{alg:PMC}, which ensures exploration of the parameter space.
-In ABCpy, the perturbation kernel is defined as $kernel$ and for the experimental runs in Section~\ref{sec:Parallelism} \& \ref{sec:imbalance_classify_abc} we choose multivariate-$t$ distribution as the $kernel$ function.
-We can also choose different kernel functions for different subsets of the parameters, as described in Section~\ref{sec:comp_pert_ker}.
+In the same way as PMCABC, all sequential sampling schemes exploit a perturbation kernel to explore the parameter space.
+In \pkg{ABCpy}, we usually refer to this simply as $kernel$; \pkg{ABCpy} implements a multivariate Normal or multivariate Student's-$T$ for continuous variables, and a random walk kernel for discrete ones.
+It is also possible to specify different kernel functions for different subsets of the parameters, as described in Section~\ref{sec:comp_pert_ker}.

-\section{ABCpy}
+We also implement the population Monte Carlo (PMC) \citep{Cappe_2004} and the standard Metropolis-Hastings Markov Chain Monte Carlo \citep{Hastings} sampling schemes to be used with the different likelihood approximations discussed in Section~\ref{sec:appr_lik}.
+A detailed description of PMC algorithm is provided in Algorithm~\ref{alg:PMC}.
+Note that, similarly to sequential ABC algorithms, PMC sampling scheme also uses a perturbation kernel to explore the parameter space (Line~11 in Algorithm~\ref{alg:PMC}).

-First we give a brief overview of how the ABCpy package works and how it is used.
-Note that ABCpy is under active development and thus the presented API is prone to changes.
-All coded examples work against major version $0.5.x$ of ABCpy.
-As described in Section \ref{sec:ABC}, the fundamental components required by ABC methods are: \begin{itemize} \item observed data $\dataObs$ \item simulator-based model $\Model$ \item prior distribution $\prior(\theta)$ \item summary statistics \item discrepancy measure: \emph{distance} or approximate likelihood function: $approx\_lhd$ \end{itemize}
+\section{\pkg{ABCpy}}

-Though not standard for Python, we implemented abstract classes to define a clear application programming interface (API) on how to use and extend the library (see Figure~\ref{fig:class-diagram}).
-The abstract classes reflect, among others, the components above:
+First we give a brief overview of how the \pkg{ABCpy} package works and how it is used.
+Note that \pkg{ABCpy} is under active development and thus the presented API is prone to changes.
+All coded examples work against major version 0.5.x {and 0.6.x} of \pkg{ABCpy}.
+As described in Section \ref{sec:ABC}, the fundamental components required by ABC methods are: \begin{itemize} \item observed data $\dataObs$ \item simulator-based model $\Model$ \item prior distribution $\prior(\theta)$ \item summary statistics \item discrepancy measure (\emph{distance}) or approximate likelihood function ($approx\_lhd$) \end{itemize} Though not standard for \proglang{Python}, we implemented abstract classes to define a clear application programming interface (API) on how to use and extend the library (see Figure~\ref{fig:class-diagram}).
+The abstract classes reflect, among others, the components above: \begin{itemize} \item \code{ProbabilisticModel} defines how to provide methods to simulate data given parameters $\theta$ \item \code{Statistics} defines how to provide methods to extract statistics \item \code{Distance} defines how to provide distance calculations \item \code{ApproxLikelihood} defines how to provide a likelihood approximation \end{itemize} All provided components derive from these abstract classes and implement the required methods; moreover, the user can easily extend the library by sub-classing the above abstract classes.